Skip to content

 Step 2: Register Collections (Truth-State)

-Collections are lists of items from the server.
+Collections represent lists of item IDs from the server.

 fetch: async (params = {}) => {